 Scriptless vs. Scripted Tests

 Scriptless and scripted automation testing are two sides of the same coin - both are focused on fast and efficient software testing but apply different approaches.
-So let's compare them to understand the pros and cons of each one.
+So let's compare them to understand the advantages and disadvantages of each one.

 Now, as you know the main peculiarities of both approaches you can decide which one to choose.
 Still, if you have already had a smooth and robust traditional automation testing workflow it makes sense to keep using it while introducing scriptless testing for high-level function verification in order to scale your testing.